DBA-MdAnasMiah/Database-Administration-SQL/Auditing-compliance/Capture_login_only.md

 CREATE SERVER AUDIT [your_Login_Audit_name]
 TO FILE (
-    FILEPATH = 'D:\Audit\',                -- Folder where audit files will be stored MAXSIZE = 1 GB,                        -- Each file is 1 GB and this is where we define it MAX_ROLLOVER_FILES = 3,                -- Keep only the latest 3 files (~3 GB total), so lets say if those 3 files fill up
+    FILEPATH = 'D:\Audit\',                -- Folder/location where audit files will be stored
+    MAXSIZE = 1 GB,                        -- each file is 1 GB and this is where we define it MAX_ROLLOVER_FILES = 3,                -- keep only the latest 3 files (~3 GB total), so lets say if those 3 files fill up
-                                           --, the oldest audit file will be erase and resatrt to add the new audit, -- so it goes to 2nd , 3rd and so on RESERVE_DISK_SPACE = OFF                -- Pre-allocates space for better performance but we turn it off for now.
+                                           --, the oldest audit file will be truncate/erase and resatrt to add the new audit, -- so it goes to 2nd , 3rd and so on RESERVE_DISK_SPACE = OFF                -- Pre-allocates space for better performance but we turn it off for now.
 )